nandac/letterloom/README.md

 1. **Update CHANGELOG:**

    * Document added features, modifications, and optionally include a migration guide for the new version in `CHANGELOG.md`.
+   * Use the guidelines given at [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).

 1. **Commit Changes:**